Music Source Separation in the Waveform Domain: Experimental setup

 \subsection{Baselines}

-As baselines, we selected Open Unmix~\citep{openunmix}, a 3-layer BiLSTM model with encoding and decoding fully connected layers on spectrogram frames.
-It was released by the organizers of the SiSec 2018 to act as a strong reproducible baseline and matches the performances of the best candidates trained only on MusDB.
+We compare to several state-of-the-art baselines, both in the spectral and temporal domain.
+Open Unmix~\citep{openunmix}, a 3-layer BiLSTM model with encoding and decoding fully connected layers on spectrogram frames.
+It was released by the organizers of the SiSec 2018~\citep{sisec} to act as a strong reproducible baseline and matches the performances of the best candidates trained only on MusDB.
 We also selected MMDenseLSTM~\citep{sony_denselstm}, a multi-band dense net with LSTMs at different scales of the encoder and decoder.
 This model was submitted as \textsc{TAK2} and trained with 804 extra labeled songs\footnote{Source: \url{https://sisec18.unmix.app/\#/methods/TAK2}}.

-Both MMDenseLSTM and Open Unmix use Wiener filtering~\citep{multichannel_deep} as a last post processing step.
-The only waveform based method submitted to the evaluation campaign is Wave-U-Net~\citep{wavunet} with the identifier \textsc{STL2}.
-Metrics were downloaded from the SiSec submission repository. for Wave-U-Net and MMDenseLSTM.
-For Open Unmix they were provided by their authors\footnote{\url{https://zenodo.org/record/3370486}}.
-We also provide the metrics for the Ideal Ratio Mask oracle (IRM), which computes the best possible mask using the ground truth sources and is the topline of spectrogram based method~\citep{sisec}.
+We also compare to the more recent options like the D3Net~\citep{takahashi2020d3net} model, which used dilated convolutions with dense connections, as well as the Spleeter model~\citep{spleeter2020}, a U-Net model trained on a very diverse dataset.
+MMDenseLSTM, D3Net, Spleeter, and Open Unmix use Wiener filtering~\citep{multichannel_deep} as a last post processing step.
+We provide the metrics for the Ideal Ratio Mask oracle (IRM), which computes the best possible mask using the ground truth sources and is the topline of spectrogram based method~\citep{sisec}.

+The only waveform based method submitted to the SiSec 2018 evaluation campaign is Wave-U-Net~\citep{wavunet} with the identifier \textsc{STL2}.
+We also compare to the more recent variant of DPRNN by \citet{nachmani2020voice}, Meta-Tasnet~\citep{samuel2020meta}, and Tasnet trained on extra data~\citep{lancaster2020frugal}.